 This is a guest post from Thomas Bohm.
-Thomas studied graphic communication, and now works for book publishers and businesses, whilst running User design a graphic communication design, illustration and production service.
+Thomas studied graphic communication, and now works for book publishers and businesses, whilst running User Design, Illustration and Typesetting a graphic communication design, illustration and production service.
 Thomas writes, researches and occasionally publishes.
 He wrote Punctuation..?
-(2nd edition, User design, 2012) a fun and fully illustrated book on punctuation.
+(2nd edition, User Design, 2012) a fun and fully illustrated book on punctuation.
 Has won awards from the following competitions: British Book Design and Production Awards, 3×3 Magazine and European Design Awards.

 Here are 10 tips for improving book designs, they come from my own practical experience and observations.
 There are many parts, processes and people involved in the production of a book, decisions are usually not down to one person alone, but a group of people each with their own requirements, understandings and style preferences.
 Subsequently a successful and open minded editorial/designer/client relationship is essential for good results.